ezbz/gitlabber/README.rst

 Gitlabber
 =========

-* A utility to clone and pull GitLab groups, subgroups, projects based on path selection
+* A utility to clone and pull GitLab groups, subgroups, group projects or personal user projects based on path selection

 Purpose